- Code ENGN3226

 - Provide sound evaluation of practical digital communication systems in terms of their performance and complexity.

 - Simulate digital communication systems in a proficient and confident manner.

-- Apply engineering design practice in a laboratory setting, individually or in a small team, and communicate the results effectively.
+- Apply engineering design practice in laboratory and project settings, individually or in a small team, and communicate the results effectively.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.